Propane Heat

 About

-This remote cabin was built in 1908 and served as an administration building for the Wolf Creek District of the Blackfeet National Forest, which was dissolved in 1935 and became part of the Kootenai and Flathead National Forests.
-Fairview was used as a remote work station until 1980, and in 2011 major restoration work was completed to put it on the rental system.
-The 900-square-foot cabin sleeps up to 6 people with one double bed and two twin beds with mattresses upstairs, plus one double futon and twin futon with mattresses downstairs.
-Amenities include a propane stove, refrigerator, heater and lights, table and chairs, table settings for eight, kitchen tools, pots and pans, and cleaning gear.
-A vault toilet is located nearby.
-The cabin is secured with a combination lock.
-Situated near Wolf Creek at an elevation of 2,995 feet within the Salish Mountain Range of the Rocky Mountains, the station provides access to abundant recreational opportunities including hiking, fishing, floating, hunting, and scenic drives.
-Wolf Creek and its tributaries provide habitat for trout and big game animals.
-The area has historical significance as an important route for the Kootenai Indians, early prospectors, and railroads.
+Originally built in 1908 as an administration building for the Wolf Creek District of the Blackfeet National Forest, Fairview Ranger Station served as a remote work station until 1980.
+In 2011, major restoration work was completed to preserve this historic structure and make it available as a rental cabin.
+The 900 square foot cabin accommodates up to 6 guests with one double bed and two twin beds upstairs, plus a double futon and twin futon downstairs.
+The cabin is furnished with propane-powered heating, stove, refrigerator, and lighting, along with table settings for 8 and full kitchen tools.
+Guests must bring their own water for drinking, cooking, and washing, as well as bedding and personal supplies.
+Situated near Wolf Creek in the Salish Mountain Range of the Rocky Mountains, the area offers hiking, fishing, floating, hunting, and scenic driving opportunities.
+Wolf Creek has historically served as an important route for the Kootenai Indians, early prospectors, and railroads.

 Directions

-From Libby, Montana follow Highway 37 North for 14 miles to Fisher River Road 763.
-Turn right and follow for 10 miles; continue straight merging onto Wolf Creek/Fortine Creek Road 36 and follow for another 17 miles.
+From Libby, Montana, follow Highway 37 North for 14 miles to Fisher River Road 763.
+Turn right and follow for 10 miles, then continue straight merging onto Wolf Creek/Fortine Creek Road 36 for another 17 miles.
 The cabin will be on the left.

 Amenities